refinery-platform/visualization-tools/README.md

 ### Before Coding:
 - See here for info on [`Visualization Tool Annotations`](https://github.com/refinery-platform/refinery-platform/wiki/Annotating-&-Importing-Refinery-Tools#visualization-tool-annotations)

-### Adding new Visualization Tool Annotations:
+### Adding/Editing Visualization Tool Annotations:
-- Make a PR here with your new `.json` file added to the `tool-annotations` directory
+- Make a PR here with your `.json` file added to the `tool-annotations` directory
-- The CI pipeline will attempt to load your tool into a `Refinery` instance
+- The CI pipeline will attempt to load your tool into a [`Refinery`](https://github.com/refinery-platform/refinery-platform) instance
 - Changes can be merged if your build passes!

 ### Related Repos: